How to Plant, Grow, and Harvest Dill

 Dill seeds can be planted directly into fertile, well-draining, slightly acidic soil.

 Dill prefers moist, well-drained soils rich in organic matter that are slightly acidic.
-Seeds should be planted in rows approximately two feet apart, and as seedlings germinate they can be thinned to 10 to 12 inches apart.
-In some cases, you may be able to keep seedlings as close as 6 inches apart, depending on the variety of dill you plant.
+Plant seeds in rows approximately two feet apart, and as seedlings germinate, thin them to 10 to 12 inches apart.
+In some cases, you may be able to keep seedlings as close as six inches apart, depending on the variety of dill you plant.

 Light